kgrid-objects/cpic-collection/docs/readme.md

     }
    ```

-   Note: For drug list table, a input of empty object `{}` will produce the output containing the list of all available KOs.
+   Note: For look-up table for drug-specific KOs, an input of empty object `{}` will produce the output containing the entire list of all available KOs from the service of either look-up table KO.

 ### CPIC KO Descriptions

-#### Genotype to Phenotype
+#### Genotype to Phenotype KOs

-Currently, the following genes' phenotypes can be determined based on their diplotypes by the respective knowledge objects.
+Currently, the following genes' phenotypes can be determined based on their diplotypes by these KOs:

 1. [CYP2C19](https://library.kgrid.org/#/object/99999%2Ffk4mc97w0h)